-One of the comments from business travelers is they’ll only fly on airlines that provide WiFi onboard.
-That WiFi needs to be fast and it needs to be dependable.
-Paying a reasonable cost is a factor but if work is paying for the access then it’s not as much of an issue to these travelers.
+One of the comments from business travelers is they’ll only fly on airlines that provide Wi-Fi onboard.
+That Wi-Fi needs to be fast and it needs to be dependable.
+Paying a reasonable cost is a factor but if work pays for the access then it’s not as much of an issue to these travelers.

-I know there are people who hold jobs where they’re sending constant messages between one another, or where access to internet-based systems is necessary.
-Of course for them, WiFi is a dealbreaker.
-Sadly, not even if they pick the most reliable airline, there’s still a chance the WiFi won’t be in service, or might be working very slow on that flight.
+I know some people hold jobs where they’re sending constant messages between one another, or where access to internet-based systems is necessary.
+Of course for them, Wi-Fi is a deal breaker.
+Sadly, not even if they pick the most reliable airline, there’s still a chance the Wi-Fi won’t be in service or might be working very slowly on that flight.

 But what about the rest of us?
 The ones who use the internet to work but don’t work on the internet?
 Can we still work on a plane?

-I recently had a couple of hours to try and get some work done while flying.
+On a previous flight, I had a couple of hours to try and get some work done.
 I managed to pull my head away from the window to grab my laptop.

-I folded down my tray table, which was a workable size.
-We paid extra for the Stretch seats on Frontier and I opened up my laptop.
+I folded down my tray table and I opened up my laptop.

 Yep, Still working on the ancient MacBook Air and not the brand new iPad Pro.

 I decided maybe I’d try to write some articles.
-Of course, when I pulled up the browser tab for WordPress, it reminded me I had no internet connection.
+Of course, when I tried to connect to the airline Wi-Fi, my browser informed me I had no internet connection.
 This was the case for the entire flight.

-I just tabbed through the open windows and ended up at a Google Docs file I had open.
+I tabbed through the open windows and ended up at a Google Docs file.
 Amazingly, it was still there.
-Even crazier was that I could edit the document and it told the changes were being saved offline.
+Even crazier was that I could edit the document and it told me the changes were being saved offline.

-I typed away until the end of the flight when I needed to shut down the computer (I copied all my work to an email, just in case this didn’t work).
+I typed away until the end of the flight when I needed to shut down the computer (I copied all my work to an email, just if this didn’t work).

-When we got to the airport, I connected to the airport WiFi (thanks to Austin Airport for the great free WiFi).
-My Google Doc uploaded to my account as normal.
+When we got to the airport, I connected to the airport Wi-Fi (thanks to Austin Airport for the great free Wi-Fi).
+My Google Doc was uploaded to my account.

 I was amazed that I could be working on a web-based app with no internet coverage.
 I looked into this and it’s a feature of Google Drive apps when used with the Chrome browser.